SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 ## About blocks of code

 By pressing **tab key** we create a block of code through which a group of commands can be executed.
-When we have code in **if, elif, else** (and other constructs) and we want to perform a series of operations, we put them in a block after the condition.
+When we have code in **if, elif, else** (and other structures) and we want to perform a series of operations, we put them in a block after the condition.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>It is a good practice <strong>to use tab (or four spaces)</strong>, since this makes the code more readable, neater and cleaner.
 In this way we avoid errors during code execution</td>